fbpx

 What are some common retirement planning mistakes to avoid?

-Mistakes include underestimating expenses, not saving enough, reliant on Government pension and neglecting healthcare costs in retirement.
+Mistakes include underestimating expenses, not saving enough, being overly reliant on the government-age pension, and neglecting healthcare costs in retirement.

 How can I estimate my retirement expenses and income needs?